Skip to content

 Salmon Fishing Austnes

 One of the primary reasons why the Atlantic Salmon fishing at Austnes’s is so popular amongst travelling rods is the vast array of exclusive water at the anglers disposal.
-Fly anglers who stay at the Lodge, limited between 6 to 8 rods per week, have exclusive access to over 2000m of double bank fishing.
+Fly anglers who stay at the Lodge, limited between 6 to 8 rods per week, have exclusive access to 5000m of double bank fishing.
 The upper part of the beat, above the Østnesfossen Waterfall, allows double bank fishing in zones 2, 4 and 5, with the only exception being zone 3, as a local hunting club controls the far bank.

 Below the waterfall in zone 1, the fishing is not exclusive, and the beat is open to a number of day tickets each week.
 However, on request and with a supplement, anglers can book this exclusively if they wish, with the only exception being the 50m downstream from the waterfall, which is not open to fishing exclusively or not.